rohit12crj/Study-Notes/AWS/ECS/notes.md

+✅ if someone has done wrongful deploymnet in ECS . how will u rollback it
+- seperate procedure for rolling deployment & blue green deploymnet

+---
 ✅ Difference betwwen alb health check in target group vs halth check in ecs task definition ? what options presnet in health check

 ---